-Objective 2.5 Utilize Incident Command Structure (ICS) to organize an Association-wide response.
-Description The ICS should be implemented upon activation of this Plan.
-This objective outlines the actions and deliverables the ICS is responsible for during activation.
+Objective 2.4 Organize and activate a response team, with representatives from each department, to a coordinate an Association-wide response.
+Description Upon activation of this plan and at the direction of the VP of Claims, the Sr. Business Continuity & Catastrophe Plan Analyst is to identify appropriate resources and set up meetings to begin coordinating response activities, as per this Plan.
 Purpose To ensure an organized response and support situational awareness throughout the organization.
-Participants VP Claims, Incident Commander, ICS Team Action Plans VP Claims Identifies a resource to act as Incident Commander upon activation of this Plan.
-Incident Commander Calls for resources to serve as command and general staff.
-Identifies space within the office to utilize as the Emergency Operations Center Conduct initial situational awareness meeting within 24 hours of the ICS's activation.
-Sets schedule for future ICS meetings throughout the response.
-Ensures daily reporting to the Executive Leadership Team.
-Provide each member of the ICS with roles and expectations.
-Disseminate action-item lists to staff to ensure compliance with the Plan.
-ICS Ensure regular reporting back to departmental leaders Identifies proxies if unable to attend meeting Exhibits, or Related Documents ICS Roles and Responsibilities CAT Plan Action Item Sheet Additional Information Compliance QA or Testing
+Participants Sr. Business Continuity & Catastrophe Plan Analyst, All Departments Action Plans Sr. Business Continuity & Catastrophe Plan Analyst Sends meeting invites to team members to act as their department's representative.
+Determine if there is a need for space in the office to utilize as the Emergency Operations Center Conduct initial situational awareness meeting within 24 hours of the CAT Plan's activation.
+Sets schedule for future meetings throughout the response.
+Sends update reports to the Executive Leadership Team Disseminate action-item lists to staff to ensure compliance with the Plan.
+CAT Response Team Members Ensure regular reporting back to departmental leaders and compliance with responsibilities within the Plan.
+Identifies empowered proxies if unable to attend meeting Exhibits, or Related Documents CAT Plan Action Item Sheet Additional Information Compliance QA or Testing

-2.6 Coordinate with Local, County, State, and Federal Officials
+2.5 Coordinate with Local, County, State, and Federal Officials

-Objective 2.6 To coordinate with local, county, state, and federal emergency management resources in response to a catastrophic incident.
+Objective 2.5 To coordinate with local, county, state, and federal emergency management resources in response to a catastrophic incident.
 Description Obtain and share information to coordinate action plans to ensure we comply with command structure for emergency response, while also executing on our Plan.
 Purpose To ensure timely and compliant response to the CAT Plan in an emergency environment controlled by governmental entities.
 Participants Claims, Communications and Legislative Affairs Action Plans Claims Refers to TDEM's emergency condition alerts (e.g., Level I, Level II, and Level III).
 Checks FEMA Region VI Situational Awareness Briefing, or Weather Threat Briefing.
 Makes contact with district coordinators and emergency managers in relevant cities, counties and territories.
 Provide list of essential services to share with local authorities to gain access to the affected areas and identify claims on buildings that are essential to the recovery effort.
 Watches for reentry orders to determine when deployments can begin.
 Works to place one resource at the main Emergency Operation Center (EOC).
 Determine ground conditions based on interaction with emergency managers.
 Work with Communications to set up a post-landfall meeting with agents in the affected area to provide information regarding field operations and identify possible key issues for the response.
 Communications and Legislative Affairs Works as needed with Claims.
 Identifies a resource to monitor local announcements regarding evacuation/reentry, road closures, and other announcements and provide updates to Incident Commander throughout the event.
 Contacts city mayors, chambers of commerce, and other public officials in the affected area.
 Exhibits, or Related Documents Additional Information Compliance QA or Testing

-2.7 Decide Whether Incident Requires the Suspension of New Business
+2.6 Determine Whether Incident Requires the Suspension of New Business